Tejas-Jogdand/Java_Complete/README.md

 # Java_Complete
-All basic Java syntax, oops principles with notes.
+All basic Java syntax, oops principles with onenotes.